Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 - [x] Wireshark
 - [ ] Replicate most of the necessary structures and data to adapt `uninstall.sh` to the new specs
 - [ ] Program function to remove desktop icons from the bar's favorite in `uninstall.sh`
-- [ ] Move all argument processing to the same data structure that we are using for storing info abaout the programs.
-This is in order to reduce the steps needed to implement a program an autogenerate a README table
+- [ ] Move all argument processing to the same data structure that we are using for storing info about the programs.
+This is in order to reduce the steps needed to implement a program an autogenerate a README.md table
 - [ ] Add special func in `uninstall` that uninstalls the file structures that the customizer creates (~/.bash_functions, ~/.bin, etc.) That cannot be removed directly using uninstall
 - [x] Red prompt for warning and error messages
 - [x] Optimize history to be updated in real-time and share the same hsitory between folders (export PROMPT_COMMAND='history -a; history -r') Also change filesize